nwg-piotr/nwg-dock/README.md

 ### `-r` for just Resident

 No hotspot will be created.
 To show the dock, bind the `exec nwg-dock` command to some key or button.
 How about the `Menu` key, which is usually useless?
-This also works in autohiDe mode.

 Re-execution of the same command hides the dock.
-If a resident instance found, the `nwg-dock` command w/o arguments sends `SIGUSR1` to the resident instance.
+If a resident instance found, the `nwg-dock` command w/o arguments sends `SIGUSR1` to it.
 Actually `pkill -USR1 nwg-dock` could be used instead.
+This also works in autohiDe mode.

 Re-execution of the command with the `-d` or `-r` argument won't kill the running instance.
 If the dock is running residently, another instance will just exit with 0 code.
 In case you'd like to terminate it anyway, you need to `pkill -f nwg-dock`.

-*NOTE: you must do it before reloading sway if you've just changed the arguments you auto-start the dock with.*
+*NOTE: you need to kill the running instance before reloading sway, if you've just changed the arguments you auto-start the dock with.*

 ```txt
 nwg-dock -h